shaovoon/divbenchmark/README.md

 std::div function timing:66ms
 ```

-On optimized GCC and Clang binary, it is a shame that std::div() is consistently slower.
+On optimized binary, it is a shame that std::div() is consistently slower.
 In conclusion, today's compiler already does a very good job of computing division and modulus together without resorting to std::div() but std::div() still have the performance lead when it comes to unoptimized build.